kk-kapil/ToDoList/README.md

 # ToDoList

-#Overview
+Overview

 The Daily Goals application is a web-based tool that allows users to manage their daily tasks.
 Users can add, view, and delete tasks, which are stored in the browser's local storage.

-#Features
+Features

-Add Tasks: Users can add tasks with a title and description.
+->Add Tasks: Users can add tasks with a title and description.

-View Tasks: All saved tasks are displayed on the page.
+->View Tasks: All saved tasks are displayed on the page.

-Delete Tasks: Users can remove tasks from the list.
+->Delete Tasks: Users can remove tasks from the list.

-Persistent Storage: Tasks are saved in local storage and persist across page reloads.
+->Persistent Storage: Tasks are saved in local storage and persist across page reloads.

-#File Structure
+File Structure

-index.html: Defines the HTML structure of the application.
+->index.html: Defines the HTML structure of the application.

-style.css: Contains the styles for the application.
+->style.css: Contains the styles for the application.

-index.js: Implements the functionality for adding, displaying, and deleting tasks.
+->index.js: Implements the functionality for adding, displaying, and deleting tasks.

-#Usage
+Usage

-Open index.html in your web browser.
+->Open index.html in your web browser.

-Enter a task title and description.
+->Enter a task title and description.

-Click "ADD" to add the task to the list.
+->Click "ADD" to add the task to the list.

 To delete a task, click the "-" button next to the task.